manas-github/rental-serverapp-springboot/README.md

-# Backend Service for https://github.com/manas-github/rental-app developed using Spring boot and deployed at https://manas-rental-serverapp.herokuapp.com/swagger-ui.html
+# Rental application server ( backend service)
+A complete back end server application developed to provide service for my other project ([rental app](https://github.com/manas-github/rental-app)).
+This application has been developed using Spring boot and hiberate and deployed on heroku.
+You can access the list of APIs developed in swagger documentation from [here](https://manas-rental-serverapp.herokuapp.com/swagger-ui.html).